What is the Fairtrade Premium?

 The Fairtrade premium is a sum of money paid, on top of the agreed Fairtrade price, for investment in social, environmental or economic development projects, decided upon democratically by producers or workers at ground level in the organisation.

 The premium is fixed by the FLO Standards Unit in the same way as the minimum price and remains the same, even if the producer is paid more than the minimum price for the product.
 For gold the premium is $2 per gram of gold imported.

 The premium fund is typically invested in education, health & socialcare, improvements to increase yield and quality, or processing facilities to increase income.

 We are very excited about the difference Fairtrade gold is making to small mining communities.
 It is consumers who ask for Fairtrade gold that are contributing to improving the lives of these people by demanding to know that the products they are buying are produced safely and ethically.

-At Sotrami the community invested their premium over the first 12 months in multiple social an economic areas.
+At Sotrami the community invested their premium over the first 5 years in multiple social and economic areas.
 They have built a small extension to the primary school and bought computers for the senior school.
-They have opened a not for profit convenience store which means the 5000 strong community can buy food at reasonable prices.
+They have opened a not for profit convenience store which means the 2000 strong community can buy food at reasonable prices.
 They are improving the water supply.
 They have invested in improved health and dental care.
 The community is very isolated at 70 miles from the nearest town.
 They are 4 hours from the nearest hospital.
 They have a 4 wheel drive ambulance for emergencies.
 They have now got mains electricity and a sporting facility for the children and miners when they finish work.

 Thanks to Fairtrade the basic social fabric is changing for good.
 All this is made possible by consumers who want to know that their gold is sourced to the highest standards with regard to people and the environment.